ishkining/leetcode-problems/README.md

 ### 6 hour (07.03.2023 - 23:58 PM)

 Done w/ almost all bonus tasks about Arrays and Strings, it was funny!

+### 7 hour (08.03.2023 - 16:33 PM)

+Started new chapter and its hashing.
+So far I know all this stuff about theory, but it has some deep things.